-Our curriculum is set out as per Appendix 1 but we may need to adapt it as and when necessary.
+Our curriculum is set out as per Appendix 1, 2, 3 and 4 but we may need to adapt it as and when necessary.

 We have developed the curriculum into account the age, needs and feelings of pupils.
+Alongside this, our curriculum has been designed to reflect the families and the context that our academies serve.
 If pupils ask questions outside the scope of this policy, teachers will respond in an appropriate manner, so they are fully informed and don't seek answers online.

-Primary sex education will focus on:
+Primary sex education will focus on the following: